 I wanted the return meal to be special.

-On the flight to London I was delighted that my special vegan meal was rice and beans when my neighbors meal was a gross-looking piece of chicken.
+On the flight to London I was delighted that my special vegan meal was rice and beans when my neighbours meal was a gross-looking piece of chicken.
 It was not worthy.

 I could just keep going indefinitely.